-Any employee who owned more than 5% of the stock of the Company at any time during the year.
+Any employee who owned more than 5% of the stock of the Company at any time during the 12-month period.

-Any employee who owned more than 1% of the stock of the Company at any time during the year and received annual compensation greater than $150,000.
+Any employee who owned more than 1% of the stock of the Company at any time during the 12-month period and received annual compensation greater than $150,000.

 One of the 50 most highly compensated officers of the Company, provided that the officer's total annual compensation is greater than the indexed threshold amount of $170,000 for 2014.

-Some companies with publicly traded stock might not have any employees that have 5% stock ownership or 1% stock ownership with an annual compensation greater than $150,000.
+Some companies with publicly traded stock might not have any employees that have 5% stock ownership or 1% stock ownership with annual compensation greater than $150,000.